Nong Khiaw - The Complete Guide

 Viewpoint one is fantastic with three wooden platforms set across the rocks and a great view over the town of Nong Khiaw.
 This is a great place to have a drink of water and catch your breath.
 However, if you look up, a long way up, you will realise you still have quite a way to go!

 Leaving viewpoint one behind you, you’ll come back to the fork in the road and continue on up.
 The trail climbs very steeply over a long time (around an hour for us) until the trail flattens out, and the trees are replaced by thick stands of bamboo.
-The way then winds around the mountain, via a small stone path, between rocks, clinging to the cliff edge.
+The path then winds around the mountain, via a small stone path set between rocks which clings to the cliff edge.
 Before long, all sides drop away and you’re rewarded with the peak.

-There are two platforms to the viewpoint, one is under renovation but still a great place to sit down and catch your breath after a hard climb (this is the one with the roof).
-The second viewpoint is up a rickety wooden staircase, leading to a small platform and a Laotian flag crowning the summit.
+There are two platforms to the viewpoint, one with a covered roof and the second, is up a rickety wooden ladder which leads to a wooden platform complete with a Laotian flag crowning the summit.
 The views from this viewpoint make the walk worthwhile!
-You can see across both sides of the town, over the bend in the river, and the massive peaks that lie beyond.
+From both platforms, you have spectacular views out across both sides of the town, over a sharp bend in the river, and out across the massive blue peaks that lie beyond.
 It's a hard climb, but thoroughly worth it!

 The above was John’s version of events.
 What really happened was this… as I walked down the steep hill, something big, black and hairy caught my eye.
 Emerging out of the top of my bamboo pole was not one, but eight thick legs.
 About the size of my hand in width, this big spider slid down my pole and landed on my left forearm.
 Unfortunately for him, I am not keen on spiders, especially not big tarantulas and so Mr Spider ended up flying through the air and landed on the step in front of me.
 After yelling at my wonderful fiancé (who was 15 metres down the steps in front of me and totally oblivious to my struggles), I eventually hopped over Mr Hairy Feet and proceeded to run, Spirited Away style down the steps and away from my new tarantula friend.
 I may or may not have been screaming at the time!

-Tarantulas aside, this is a phenomenal trail.
+Tarantulas aside (we didn’t spot any on our subsequent trips up), this is a phenomenal trail.
 It is a hard climb full of varied terrain but with great pay offs at both viewpoints.
+As we have said above, we have hiked up Sleeping Lady many times and always absolutely loved the challenge!

 Difficulty: Medium, some small amount of rock scrambling at the start and a lengthy hour and half of steep climbing to the top viewpoint.
 Totally doable, even if the most exercise you’ve done for the past few months is picking up a bottle of beer!